-This tutorial is about installing the latest versions of python from source into the users home folder as opposed to a server wide install.
+This tutorial is about installing the latest versions of python from the source into the users home folder as opposed to a server-wide install.
 Normally /opt/python/python-3.6.1 would be the best choice for the installation.
-In this case installing locally is fine as well.
+In this case, installing locally is fine as well.

-In order to build from source you will need the build essentials:
+To build from source, you will need the build essentials:

 $ sudo apt-get install build-essential

 You should also install the following dependencies:

 $ sudo apt-get install libsqlite3-dev $ sudo apt-get install sqlite3 $ sudo apt-get install bzip2 libbz2-dev $ sudo apt-get install libncursesw5-dev $ sudo apt-get install lzma-dev liblz-dev liblzma-dev $ sudo apt-get install tk8.6-dev # <-----<<<< This is for ubuntu 14.04 $ sudo apt-get install libreadline6 libreadline6-dev $ sudo apt-get install libssl-dev $ sudo apt-get install libgdbm-dev $ sudo apt-get install libc6-dev $ sudo apt-get install tk-dev $ sudo apt-get install libdb-dev $ sudo apt-get install tcl-dev $ sudo apt-get install libreadline6-dev

 Note: You may need to install other dependencies, later on, to properly build python 3.x.